Diploma in Advanced Supervision across Professions

 - Identify the tasks, functions and roles of supervision, and utilise these in supervision settings/sessions, to support supervisees to use the supervisory process effectively.

-- Effectively establish learning agreement/contract to maintain and progress a supervisory relationship/arrangement that facilitates effective learning and supports ongoing self-care.
+- Effectively establish a learning agreement/contract to maintain and progress a supervisory relationship/arrangement that facilitates effective learning and supports ongoing self-care.

 - Work with supervisees in one-to-one, group and organisational environments and manage the dynamics involved.